 Improving school governance - reference documents for all school councillors and a key training package for councils

 Improving school governance, a training package for school councils, has been developed to improve the knowledge, understanding and skills of school council members, school council presidents and school principals.

 The package consists of five modules:

-School councillors are strongly encouraged to attend face-to-face training offered statewide.
+School councillors are strongly encouraged to attend Virtual Live Training or access the Interactive Online Training.